WayneCrawford/tiskitpy/docs/source/intro.rst

 Command-line programs
 =========================

-:tiskit_decimate_SDS: Decimate data in a SeisComp Data Structure database.
+:tiskitpy_decimate_SDS: Decimate data in a SeisComp Data Structure database.
     Inserts the data into the same database and creates a new StationXML file (based on an existing StationXML file for the original database)